 ...
 In simpler terms!

-Early Years Outcomes has also been published as a supporting document to help parents and carers work alongside teachers and learn with their children at home.
+What to expect in Early Years has also been published as a supporting document to help parents and carers work alongside teachers and learn with their children at home.
 This is available on the following link:

-As children move through Early Years, we follow 'Letters and Sounds' - a method to support children's phonic skills and help them learn to read and write.
-This begins in nursery with Phase 1 of Letters and Sounds, which encourages children to listen to and join in with nursery rhymes and songs as well as listening carefully and helping them to tune into sounds around them.
-Once they move onto Phase 2, children begin to learn actual letters, although they are first introduced to the sounds they make not their names.
+As children move through Early Years, we use 'Supersonic Phonic Friends' - a method to develop children's phonic skills and help them learn to read and write.
+This begins in nursery with Phase 1, which encourages children to listen to and join in with nursery rhymes and songs as well tuning into sounds around them and the sounds in words.
+Once they move onto Reception they will progress through phase 2 and phase 3 phonics, learning how to read and write using the sounds they can hear (phonemes) in words.
 To listen to these sounds, please click on the link below: